Mason Mount and Kai Havertz sales represent poor business from Chelsea, says Paul Merson

 The way Chelsea are going about it, it's like they are trying to dominate football in five years' time, but we all know how football changes and these up-and-coming kids aren't guaranteed to be the stars of the future.

 When you're a player coming through the ranks, it's not the same as someone who has been bought.
-If you're playing £50m for someone, they are an asset, so they get looked after.
+If you're paying £50m for someone, they are an asset, so they get looked after.

 When I went to Middlesbrough I was treated like a king.
 I sneezed and there was a tissue there!